 On March 31, 1890, British physicist and X-ray crystallographer William Lawrence Bragg was born.
 He discovered the Bragg law of X-ray diffraction, which is basic for the determination of crystal structure and was joint winner (with his father, Sir William Bragg) of the Nobel Prize for Physics in 1915.

-William Lawrence Bragg was the son of a Mathematics and Physics Professor, who taught at the University of Adelaide.
+William Lawrence Bragg was the son of Nobel laureate Sir William Henry Bragg, who taught at the University of Adelaide.
 When the young Bragg broke his arm at the age of five, Wilhelm Conrad Röntgen was just everywhere in the news with his X-ray experiments and Bragg’s father got himself experimental X-ray equipment as well in order to examine his son’s fracture.
 This was the very first known surgical use of X-rays in Australia.
 Bragg’s interest in science evolved very early as well and he was known to be a very eager student.
 At the age of 16, he enrolled at the University of Adelaide studying mathematics, chemistry, and physics before moving to England along with his family.
 Bragg joined Trinity College in Cambridge where he was elected to a fellowship in later years.

 In the following period, Bragg became interested in the structure of proteins and was partly responsible for creating a group that used physics to solve biological problems.
-He had a significant role in the discovery of the DNA structure in 1953 through providing support to Francis Crick and James D. Watson.
+In 1953 he accepted the post of Fuller Professor of Chemistry at the Royal Institution, which he held until his retirement in 1966.
+In this position, he was instrumental in introducing lectures for schoolchildren in which the children were to be introduced to science through experiments.
+Bragg also had a significant role in the discovery of the DNA structure in 1953 through providing support to Francis Crick and James D. Watson.
 Later on, Bragg successfully lobbied for, and nominated, Crick, Watson and Maurice Wilkins for the 1962 Nobel Prize in Physiology or Medicine

 References and Further Reading: